sebast4an/react-boilerplate/README.md

 # <img width="70" height="70" src="https://upload.wikimedia.org/wikipedia/commons/a/a7/React-icon.svg"> React boilerplate
 My boilerplate for react with configurated styled-components for CSS in JS.
-Eslint & Prettier for code analysis and format.
+ESlint & Prettier for code analysis and format.
 Husky & lint-staged for run prettier before commit.
 An absolute import for src folder in default.

 ## :floppy_disk: Installation:
 Clone this repository and install by typing: